rickylixi/rickylixi.github.io/_posts/2025-10-08-leibniz-quotes.md

 [^10]: Relative Space and Handedness:
 	- An object is an incongruent counterpart of another if they cannot be made to occupy the same place by rigid motions in a local region of space.
 	- An object is said to possess handedness (chirality) just when it and its mirror image are incongruent counterparts.
-	- If the space is 3-dimensional, or 2-dimensional but non-orientable, then ``F'' and its mirror image are congruent counterparts (e.g. a Möbius strip).
+	- If the space is 3-dimensional, or 2-dimensional but non-orientable, then "F" and its mirror image are congruent counterparts (e.g. a Möbius strip).
 	- Whether or not a mirror image is an incongruent counterpart depends on the properties of the space it is located in.

 [^11]: 李·斯莫林: